-Glossary of terms
+Glossary of Terms

-Dramaturgical conversation: These conversations often take place between the playwright/creator(s) and a dramaturg.
-Conversation is the essence of a dramaturgical relationship.
+Dramaturgical Conversation(s): These conversations take place between the playwright/creator(s) and a dramaturg and are the foundation of all our Dramaturgical Collaborations.
 Listening and asking questions are fundamental for the dramaturg to understand the artist and what they are trying to make.
 Ideas, process, and challenges may all be points of discussion.
-Conversations may include but are not limited to feedback from the dramaturg on a draft or a performance.
+Conversations may include feedback from the dramaturg on a draft or a performance.
 These conversations will help the dramaturg and playwright/creator(s) design a process for developing the work at PWM.
-All of our dramaturgical collaborations include dramaturgical conversations.
+All of our Dramaturgical Collaborations include Dramaturgical Conversations.

 Public Readings: The dramaturg, in collaboration with the playwright/creator determines when a piece is ready to meet an audience as part of the developmental process.
 Public Readings are set up so that the audience becomes part of the ongoing exploration of the work.
 They offer an opportunity for the playwright/creator and dramaturg to experience the audience’s real-time response-is the humour working, are they engaged in story, etc. If appropriate, a moderated feedback session or discussion follows the public presentation of the work in progress.
 All artists are paid for their participation in a Public Reading.